ss3nclam/weather_collector/README.md

 ```

-# Have a good day!!!
+# Have a good day!